treasure-data/treasure-boxes/scenarios/kill_wf_attempt/README.md

 To kill the attempt automatically if the attempt violates sla.

 # Prerequisity
-- python custom scripting is enables in your account
+- python custom scripting is enabled on your account

 # How to Run
 First, upload the project.